 In the Post you can attach a picture of yourself, share a favorite link/video, or attach files.
 Whatever you like.
 Within the body share things like where you are from and what you hope to get out of this course.
 You can also use #hashtag to emphasize a point if you'd like.

-Feel free to look through your peers' introductions and interact with them by commenting, or like/love-ing their Posts.
+Feel free to look through your peers' introductions and interact with them by commenting on or reacting to their Posts.
 We want to create a community of sharing within Yellowdig for this course, so please join in!

 If you need to notify someone, you can mention them by including @name (e.g. Brian Verdine) in your Post/Comment.